The excitement that can be created by a simple announcement email is often overlooked by small businesses.

 After you’ve nailed down the date, it’s time to send out the save-the-date announcements.

-1. Right away, you want to let your subscribers know what’s going to take place.
-And while you might have a catchy name for the event, like “The BIG dog-walk-a-thon”, you have to make sure and let them know exactly what that is.
+While you might have a catchy name for the event, like “The BIG dog-walk-a-thon”, you have to make sure and let them know exactly what that is.

 Try something like this: